 What is our absolute favorite excursion in the islands?

-Read more about our favorite family activity for a Hawaiian vacation.
+But you can keep reading for more about our favorite family activity for a Hawaiian vacation.

 The most critical Hawaii travel tip: don’t wait to book.
 Many tours and activities sell out weeks in advance, especially during summer or the holidays.
 Missing the one thing you were most excited about can leave a lasting regret, and who wants that on vacation?